researchlab/confc/README.md

 $ make
 ```

-You should now have confd in your `bin/` directory:
+You should now have confc in your `bin/` directory:

 ```
 $ ls bin/